-There’s a reason that The Johns Hopkins School of Medicine is consistently ranked among the top three medical schools in the country.
+There’s a reason that The Johns Hopkins School of Medicine is consistently ranked among the top medical schools in the country.
 It’s not just the faculty who teach here: It’s also the students who come here to learn.

 In the realm of medical education, our students fall among the best, brightest and most accomplished.
 But it takes more than grade point averages and test scores to make a great physician or scientist.
 Who you are apart from your academic achievements plays just as vital a role.
 It’s why, when considering students for acceptance, we look closely at what they’ve done outside the classroom and how they’ve interacted with the world around them.